Cafe Giulia – Don’t Miss It

 The Bad: only the smallest niggles with the food, photography forbidden, tough to find seating especially for larger groups

-I give Cafe Giulia a grand total of eight Caesars out of ten – 8/10
+I give Cafe Giulia a grand total of seven and a half Caesars out of ten – 7.5/10